 The House of the Lord.
-The objectives of this course are to prepare future ministers and pastoral personnel to understand and design/redesign their worship spaces.
+The objective of this course is to prepare future ministers and pastoral personnel to understand and design/redesign their worship spaces.
 This is visual ecclesiology, not interior decoration.
 The course also acts as an historical survey of twenty centuries of church design for preaching and sacraments, and demonstrates how sacred space has shaped theology and liturgical practice, as well as being shaped by them.
-Although there are no prerequisites, it is hoped that students know something about scripture and Christian worship, particularly that of their own religious tradition.
+Although there are no prerequisites, it is hoped that students know something about Scripture and Christian worship, particularly that of their own religious tradition.
 The course consists of illustrated lectures.
+Requirements and evaluation to include intensive reading, class participation and presentation, several short papers, and group visits to sacred spaces downtown.
 Jaime Lara.